vishwanathpedda/MultiSpecilist/README.md

 # How to run the Script.( Need Python version 2.7)

- open the terminal and type the followin.
+ open the terminal and type the following.

  " python Database.py sample_data.txt -W Ignore " Note: _W is used for ignoring if any warnings.